rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 2 rows in set (0.000 sec)
 ```

-#### Task 5: Insert new datas
+#### Task 5: Insert new data

-Insert new datas on the primary server:
+Insert new data on the primary server:

 ```bash
 MariaDB [(none)]> use NEW_DATABASE_NAME